phpbb/documentation/development/extensions/tutorial_events.rst

 Registering the listener
 ------------------------

-To have phpBB autoload and execute our event listener, we need to create a service definition for it.
+To have phpBB autoload and execute our event listener class, we need to create a service definition for it.
 This is done by creating a ``config/services.yml`` file in the extension: